1300 576 665

 Before setting out ensure that you have adequate supplies of all personal medications.
 While medical facilities are avaliable in most towns, it is not always possible to obtain prescriptions for some medications, or there may be a delay in the arrival of the prescriptions as they have to come from a neighbouring community.

 Outback summers are hot but much less humid than on the coast and more bearable.
 Most facilities and transport are air-conditioned.
-Storms and heavy rains can occur during summer with minor flooding sometimes causing towns to become cut off for a few days, but this is all part of the adventure of the Outback.
+Storms and heavy rains can occur during summer with minor flooding, sometimes causing towns to become cut off for a few days, but this is all part of your adventure in the Outback.
 The most temperate weather occurs between the beginning of April and the end of October.
 A broad-brimmed hat and sunscreen are recommended for all seasons.

 Care should be taken when passing and overtaking road trains and heavy vehicles, including caravans.
 Ensure you have a clear line of sight, allow plenty of room and be prepared for vehicles to move a little from side to side as you overtake.
 If a road train is approaching to overtake you, move as far to the left as possible and stop if necessary to allow it to overtake safely.